Uniform asymptotic expansions for Gegenbauer polynomials and related functions via differential equations having a simple pole: Expansions for Gegenbauer polynomials with real argument

 \section{Expansions for Gegenbauer polynomials with real argument $z \in [0,1]$}

-Here we specialize results for the previous section to the real interval $[0,1]$ where the Gegenbauer polynomials have their zeros.
-This interval lies on the branch cut for the multi-valued functions and variables we have studied, and we only need to consider the upper part since obviously the polynomials themselves take the same value above and below.
+Here we specialize results for the previous section to the real interval $[0,1]$ where the Gegenbauer polynomials have their zeros in the right half plane; the interval $[-1,0]$ containing the other zeros is simply covered by (\ref{eq2.22b}).
+Now this interval lies on the branch cut for the multi-valued functions and variables we have studied, and we only need to consider the upper part since obviously the polynomials themselves take the same value above and below.

 Thus, let $z=x+i 0$ where $0 \leq x=\cos(\theta) <1$.
 Then we have from (\ref{eq2.6}) and (\ref{eq2.12})

 and

 Now from \cite[Eq.
 10.27.6]{NIST:DLMF}